feldtsen/obtuse-dit257/team-reflection/team-reflection-week2.md

 * fill scrum board with initial ideas, to get feedback!
 * share scrum roles initially, but maybe determine more specific roles further on (allowing people to contribute with what they do best!)
 * help each other out with hello world, make sure the setup works on everyone's device!
+* have a mindstorm session where we create an outline over the application structure (UML diagram)